lenartmw/FF3-Sector-Analysis/README.md

 # FF3-Sector-Analysis
-The project demonstrates how the Fama French Three Factor model alphas of three selected sectors change throughout the business cycle
+The project demonstrates how the Fama French Three Factor model betas of three selected sectors change throughout the business cycle.

 # Sectors #